stitchdata/docs/_saas-integrations/google-ads/google-ads-latest.md

       An MCC account is an Ads account type that enables you to manage several Ads accounts under a single login.
 Think of manager accounts as trees: they can branch out to individual accounts or even other manager accounts.
 [Read more about MCC accounts here](https://support.google.com/adwords/answer/6139186).

-      By default, regular advertiser accounts - that is, individual Ads accounts - don't have access to the Ads API.
+      By default, regular advertiser accounts - that is, individual Ads accounts - don't have access to the AdWords API.
 To gain access, they must be linked to an MCC account.
 If you don't have an MCC account, [create one using these instructions](https://support.google.com/adwords/answer/7459399){:target="new"} and then link it to your Ads account [by following these steps](https://support.google.com/adwords/answer/7459601).

 setup-steps:
   - title: "add integration"